sayantani1/ARM-templates/create-network-peering/README.md

 =============

 1. Existing VNET should exist.
-2. Remote VNET should exist
+2. Remote VNET should exist.